RamblingCookieMonster/PSExcel/PSExcel/lib/readme.txt

 4.0.3 Fixes
 * Added compilation directive for MONO (Thanks Danny)
 * Added functions IfError, Char, Error.Type, Degrees, Fixed, IsNonText, IfNa and SumIfs
 * And fixed a lot of issues.
 See http://epplus.codeplex.com/SourceControl/list/changesets for more details

+4.0.4 Fixes
+* Added functions Daverage, Dvar Dvarp, DMax, DMin DSum,  DGet, DCount and DCountA
+* Exposed the formula parser logging functionality via FormulaParserManager.
+* And fixed a lot of issues.
+See http://epplus.codeplex.com/SourceControl/list/changesets for more details